 This neighborhood has been renovated massively from its former neglected state, as part of the preparations for being the European Capital of Culture in 2019.
 Now, it’s home to cultural festivals, movie screenings, theatre shows, and other events (see the schedule here).

-Eat at Pavaj
+Eat a world-class meal at Pavaj

 One of my favorite restaurants in Plovdiv is Pavaj, which serves Bulgarian food with a modern twist in the Kapana district.
 It’s well-loved, so it’s best to reserve a table if you want to be seated, or maybe you’ll get lucky and snag a table last-minute like I did when I visited.